Argennon-Project/ADAGs/README.md

 - **5 billion:** founder's initial minting allowance which will be used for giving ARG grants to early contributors.
     - These grants can only be given to people who have helped the development and growth of the Argennon ecosystem.
     - These grants can not be given in exchange for money.
-    - Before the launch of the Argennon mainnet, a grant more than 5,000,000 ARGs can be given to a single person only if the amount is locked for at least **one year**.
+    - Before the launch of the Argennon mainnet, a grant more than 5,000,000 ARGs can be given to a single person only if the grant is locked for at least **one year**.
     - All these grants are documented [here](https://www.argennon.com/grants.html).
 - **1 billion:** first token sale which will be sold for **at least** 150,000$.